-- In a bowl, mix together crumbs and melted butter.
+- In a bowl, mix together graham crumbs and melted butter.

-Toast sesame seeds by spreading in a dry pan and put over low heat for about 5 minutes.
+- Toast the sesame seeds by spreading them in a dry pan and put over low heat for about 5 minutes.
 Remove from heat and allow to cool.

-- With a spatula, fold in toasted sesame seeds.
+- With a spatula, fold in the toasted sesame seeds.

-Spread mixture in spring form pan on top of prepared crust.
+- Spread mixture in the springform pan on top of the prepared crust.

-- Bake in center of oven for about 45 minutes, or until cake is set, but still slightly jiggly when you shake the pan.
+- Bake in the center of the oven for about 45 minutes, or until cake is set, but still slightly jiggly when you shake the pan.